-The Board wishes to thank you the shareholders, and all customers, suppliers, employees, bankers, business partners for sustained support of the Group.
+The Board wishes to thank all customers, suppliers, employees, bankers, business partners and shareholders for your continuing support for the Group.
+We also wish all to stay safe and in good health in the current Covid-19 pandemic.

-With our experienced management team and strategies to improve performance in place, we strive to deliver positive and sustainable returns to our shareholders over the long-term.
+With our experienced management team and appropriate growth strategies in place, we will strive hard to deliver positive and sustainable returns to our shareholders over the long-term.